Dheivv/workout_tracker/workout_tracker/readme.md

 # Workout Tracker

-This is an online google sheet workout tracker meant for personal use.
+This is a google sheet workout tracker modules meant for personal use built using the 'tkinter' and 'requests' modules.
 For info and auth email me at: davidecatozzi0@gmail.com